Swiss-Polar-Institute/data-management-guidance/content/metadata.md

 ***
 _Example_

  Data were produced by xxx instrument and saved directly onto a connected laptop which ran Windows 10.
 Software yyy (version 1.1 by Company Name) saved the files containing 24 hours of data with one-second resolution.
 Data were backed up automatically onto a portable hard drive once a day at 20:00 using rclone (version 0.3).
 The laptop crashed on 30th March 2020 and the data recorded before 16:34 UTC on this day, were lost.
 After the expedition, data were copied to network attached storage at Institution X using rclone (version 0.3).
-Another backup of the raw data was transferred to Amazon deep glacier storage using rclone (version 3.0) straight after the expedition.
+Another backup of the raw data was transferred to Amazon Deep Glacier storage using rclone (version 3.0) straight after the expedition.
 Both copies of the data are read-only for all users.
 They should be copied elsewhere for further processing.

  ***